The Wiener Wintner Theorem Along the Primes: Introduction

 This is established in Proposition \ref {p:Jan}, and follows from a sequence of elementary, but not obvious, observations.
 It is noteworthy that no such fixed complexity bound is possible for e.g.{} the Cramer approximate to the von Mangoldt function.
 Also noteworthy, the weaker bound on the $U^3$ norm of at most $Q ^{-1/4} $ is easily accessible.
 Yet, for our proof an improvement beyond $1/4$ is essential.
 The $3/8 -o(1)$ bound follows from a subtle additional observation.

 With these ingredients, the additional facts needed are two fold.
-We need Gowers norms inequalities that relate Wiener-Wintner and Return Time type averages, formed with respect to some weight, in terms the $U^3$ norm of the weight.
+We need Gowers norms inequalities that relate Wiener-Wintner averages, formed with respect to some weight, in terms the $U^3$ norm of the weight.
 These are easily accessible, though not well represented in the literature.
 The second fact concerns the structure of dynamical systems.
-There are certain natural `uniform' formulations of the usual Wiener-Winter and Return Times Theorem that are important for us.
-For the Wiener-Winter statement, this is as follows.
+There is a natural `uniform' formulation of the usual Wiener-Winter that is important for us.
 Fix an ergodic system $(X,\mu , T)$, and $f\in L^\infty (X)$ that is weakly mixing.
 That is, we have

 Then, there is a full measure set $X_f \subset X$ so that for all $x\in X_f$, we have